nickp60/riboSeed/README.md

 ### 0: Preprocessing with scanScaffolds.sh

-This is an (ever-growing) shell script to preprocess seqeuencees straight from DNA fasta.
-The issue with many legacy annotations, assemblies, and scaffold collections is they are often poorly annotated at best, and unannoated at worst.
-This is a quick way to happiness without using the full Prokka annotation path.
+This is an (ever-growing) shell script to preprocess seqeuences straight from DNA fasta.
+The issue with many legacy annotations, assemblies, and scaffold collections is they are often poorly annotated at best, and unannotated at worst.
+This is shortcut to happiness without using the full Prokka annotation scheme.
 It requires barrnap [cite] and seqret [cite] to be availible in your path.

 #### Usage